ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-10-13-select-good-server-side-web-framework.md

 If you are free to use Scala or another functional programming language, Decorator should be a viable option.
 But if syntax of programming language you use makes Decorator ugly, please use Template Method.

-As I mentioned before, Jersey doesn’t have good capabilities to decorate your HTTP handlers.
+As I mentioned before, Jersey doesn't have good capabilities to decorate your HTTP handlers.
 It supports filters only.
-This was one of the reasons why we’ve decided to select another framework.
+This was one of the reasons why we've decided to select another framework.

 **We want your feedback.**